 Water retention: Relieve this premenstrual symptom

-Water retention before your period can be uncomfortable and annoying.
-Understand how lifestyle changes, medications and dietary supplements can help provide relief.By Mayo Clinic Staff
+Water retention before your period can be annoying.
+Understand what might help relieve this premenstrual symptom.By Mayo Clinic Staff

 Why water retention happens